Magamuni: Plot

 The film travels back and forth between two characters.
-Magadevan is a cab driver in Chennai and also works as a thug for a corrupt politician named Muthurajan.
+Magadevan is a taxi driver in Chennai who also works as a thug for a corrupt politician named Muthurajan.
 Muniraj is a Good Samaritan and organic farmer who believes in Swami Vivekananda's teachings, thinks the world of Tamil literature, and lives in a village near Erode.
-It is made clear that Maga is an atheist while Muni practices yoga and spreads the word of Hinduism.
+Maga is an atheist, while Muni practices yoga and spreads the word of Hinduism.

-Maga thinks the world of his wife Viji and five-year-old son Prabha.
+Maga thinks the world of his wife, Viji, and his five-year-old son, Prabha.
 He is also trying to turn a new leaf and leave the world of crime.
 Muni, on the other hand, is happy living with his loving mother.
 He wants to be a "Nitya Brahmachari" (bachelor) and at the same time, impart knowledge to students.
 Deepa is a journalism student and the daughter of a local landlord named Jayaraman, who is in awe of the soft-spoken Muni.
-Trouble erupts for Maga when one of Muthuraj's rivals, Guru Narayanan, tries to fix him in an earlier murder case, which was planned by him for Muthuraj.
-Muthuraj, in order to save himself and his nephew, enters into connivance with the police and makes Maga the bad guy.
+Trouble erupts for Maga when one of Muthuraj's rivals, Guru Narayanan, tries to frame him in an earlier murder case, which he planned for Muthuraj.
+Muthuraj, to save himself and his nephew, connives with the police and makes Maga the bad guy.
 At the same time, Jayaraman does not like his daughter moving around with Muni, a lower-caste man, and wants to eliminate him.

-Jayaraman plans to kill Muni via a snakebite in his farm; however, Muni is saved and admitted on the hospital by Deepa.
-Meanwhile, Maga is framed for the murder of Guru Narayanan's brother Surya Narayanan and is wanted by the police.
+Jayaraman plans to kill Muni via a snakebite from a king cobra on his farm; however, Deepa saves and admits Muni to the hospital.
+Meanwhile, Maga is framed for the murder of Guru Narayanan's brother, Surya Narayanan, and is wanted by the police.
 Maga plans to escape to Vizag with his family and lead a normal life.
-He requests Muthuraj to pay him his balance money so that he can start a new life.
+He requests that Muthuraj pay him the balance so he can start a new life.
 However, he does not know that Muthuraj has betrayed him by disclosing his whereabouts to the police and Guru Narayanan.
-While Maga is on the way to meet Muthuraj, he is chased and shot by the police.
+While Maga is on the way to meet Muthuraj, the police chase and shoot him.
 Maga, despite being severely wounded, escapes the place by boarding a goods train.